ncyxie/Capture-DOT/README.md

 ## Introduction

-Capture DOT Alpha is a screenshot capturing software.
+Capture DOT is a screenshot capturing software.
 One, two, three and your screenshot is done.

 ## Download